gsmalik/malik.github.io/_projects/1_project.markdown

 ---
 layout: page
-title: project 1
+title: ML enabled KWS at the Edge
-description: a project with a background image
+description: Achieving SotA accuracy on the SpeechCommands dataset with the smallest neural models.
-img: /assets/img/12.jpg
+img: /assets/img/smart-speaker.png
 importance: 1
 ---